Wondering how to build a pig pen out of pallets? The cheapest way I found to build a pig pen is using free pallets.

 *Update- It’s been a year since we built this pallet pen and have expanded it.
 We now have two pigs inside.
 Check out our VLOG to see a video or scroll down for the pictures and explanation.

-Here is How To Build an Affordable Pig Enclosure ( It’s FREE)
+Here is How To Build an Affordable Pig Pen Out of Pallets

-- Figure out the size you would like for you pig pen and how many pallets you need.
+- Figure out the size you would like for your pig pen and how many pallets you need.
 Ours is 7′ x 10 ‘

 Frugal Tip: Check Craigslist for Free pallets or other online selling sites.